JamesKindon/jkindon.github.io/blog/_posts/2023-09-21-hydejack-github-pages-docker-containers.md

 I am by no means of any use with Container logic.
 There may well be smarter ways to handle the mount methodology.
 {:.disclaimer}

-From here, once starting to to serve the content within the container (read on), we should, in a web browser on the local Windows machine, access `https://127.0.0.1:4000` which will port forward into the Container down to Jekyll, which will also be listening on port `4000`.
+From here, once starting to serve the content within the container (read on), we should, in a web browser on the local Windows machine, access `https://127.0.0.1:4000` which will port forward into the Container down to Jekyll, which will also be listening on port `4000`.

 And herein lies the rub.
 I have always run my jekyll serving as below on Windows: